jonoco/Kyra/DOCS.md

 -	the quests object tracks quest conditions, and holds events triggered on completion of certain steps of the quest
 - the eventTriggers object links various game events (such as animations, room changes, item collection) with steps in various quests
 	- this prevents the need to assign rooms, sprites, or items with quest related data, and allows these varying events to be consolidated into a single object for convenience and ease of scaling
+- multiple event executions are done using the questQueue, which execuates events in sequence